isaacnmm/pestpolicy-hugo2XX/content/posts/what-eats-bed-bugs/index.md

 ###  2. Cockroaches

-Roaches are very fond of [eating bed bugs and their eggs](https://pestpolicy.com/do-cockroaches-eat-[bed-bugs](https://pestpolicy.com/what-animals-eat-bed-bugs/)/).
-In fact roaches will eat anything from food crumbs, wood, paper, glue, trash, the list is endless.
+Roaches are very fond of [eating bed bugs and their eggs](https://pestpolicy.com/do-cockroaches-eat-[bed-bugs](https://pestpolicy.com/what-animals-eat-bed-bugs/)/).In fact roaches will eat anything from food crumbs, wood, paper, glue, trash, the list is endless.

 Standing at between 1 and 3 inches long, roaches outsize bed bugs and can move very fast, making it easy to run after the bed bugs.
 However, not all roaches eat bed bug.
 The most common bed bug eating roaches include the American roach, The German roach and the oriental roach.